MHKiT-Software/MHKiT/README.md

   - Heading 4 `""""""`
   - Made sure header underline is for full length of header text
   - Use this style guide: https://documentation-style-guide-sphinx.readthedocs.io/en/latest/style-guide.html
-  - MHKiT-Python (or link to MHKiT-Python when referring to the repo)
-  - MHKiT-MATLAB (MHKiT-MATLAB when referring to the repo)
-  - MHKiT (Marine and Hydrokinetic Toolkit)

 ### Terminology Guidelines
   - DataFrame (not dataframe)